Who is eligible for a scholarship?

 Are there any restrictions on where I can use the scholarship?

-No, you can use the scholarship at any accredited college/university or technical school inside or outside of CT.
+No, you can use the scholarship at any accredited college/university, technical or trade school in or out of CT.

 Where does the money come from?